mimecuvalo/helloworld/docs/readme.md

 npm run test
 ```

-To change port, in an `.env` change the values to what you desire:
+To change port, in an `.env` change the values to what you would like

 ```sh
 PORT=3000